What is a Certificate of Insurance?

 When do you need a COI?

 Certificates of insurance are used most often in small business transactions and provide proof to the client or customer that the business is insured.
-This is particularly important where liability or significant losses are of concern, making COIs synonymous with certificates of liability insurance.
+This is particularly important where liability or significant losses are of concern, making COIs synonymous with liability insurance certificates.
 COIs come up most frequently in the following situations:

 check